p3x-robot/ryzen-test/README.md

 > ./kill-ryzen.sh 4 4

-# Update on my experience (suaefar)
+# Background from original developer (Suaefar)
-I wrote this script to reproducibly show that there was a severe problem with my early (adopted) Ryzen processor.
+Suaefar wrote this script to reproducibly show that there was a severe problem with his early (adopted) Ryzen processor.
-First, I experienced segfaults (a few per day) while performing simulations with complex, partly undocumented code that probably only few care about [1,2].
+First, he experienced segfaults (a few per day) while performing simulations with complex, partly undocumented code that probably only few care about [1,2].
 _Compiling_ the GNU _compiler_ collection (GCC) with the GCC seemed much more suitable to demonstrate the problem (ruling out bad code) and was already proposed in an AMD community thread [3] and elsewhere.
 Parallel builds with -j 1 seemed to even increase the load and probability to hit the problem, sometimes after only a few seconds.

-A few days ago, I got a replacement from AMD for my affected Ryzen R7 1700.
+He got a replacement from AMD for my affected Ryzen R7 1700.
 It survived more than 24 accumulated hours (4*8h) of parallel GCC compilation without a single crashed process.
-At the time of writing, 90% of my simulations (about 22h of calculations, still running) were completed without any error.
-I have not experienced a single segfault until now (2017-09-08).
+No segfault were observed after the CPU had been replaced.

 [1] https://github.com/m-r-s/fade
 [2] https://github.com/HoerTech-gGmbH/openMHA
 [3] https://community.amd.com/thread/215773

+# Update on my experience (Oxalin)
+Using an ArchLinux system combined with a Ryzen 1700, I had encountered here and there a few segfaults when installing packages from AUR (which need to be compiled locally).
+This is when I heard from Phoronix.com about a possible Ryzen CPU bug that would create segfaults on some "early" units when heavily stressed.

+When I tried the original script, I encountered errors that were not related to segfault.
+Looking at the logs, I quickly determined that I was hitting a GCC 7.1.0 known bug: builds would fail when compiled against glib 2.26 (and newer).
+Moving to 7.2.0 and then running the script allowed me to recreate segfaults on my system.
+Also, but unrelated, I was also hitting an MCE error here in there.

+After asking an RMA from AMD for what seemed a faulty CPU, I've never observed any segfault after retesting the script with the replacement unit.

 # TODO
 Extend logs:
-* Temperatures
 * CPU usage
 * I/O wait
 * Memory usage